brianleect/binance-pump-alerts/README.md

 4. Add pairs to watch into watchlist or leave it empty to monitor all tickers on binance
 5. Run "price_tracker.py" with command ```python price_tracker.py```

+(TEST_VOL VERSION) (Outputs change in volume relative to the previous interval)
+1. Same usage, but minimum interval is 2s (Buggy partially working), recommended to use any interval >2s E.g. 5s instead.

 ## Further explanation on parameters file
 1. Intervals: Can be modified to consider other timeframes, follow the format of 's' for second, 'm' for minute, 'h' for hour
 2. Outlier param: (0.01 -> 1% , 0.10 -> 10%), modify accordingly based on needs.
 Avoid setting it too low or there might be quite a bit of spam.